 The Port Alert Add command adds a port alert string to a specified port.
 Each port may have up to ten port alert strings.
-Duplicate strings are not allowed.
-To generate a trap, the Server SNMP Trap command must be issued to enable the SCPSPortAlert trap.
-For more information, see Managing SNMP Structures in Chapter 4.
+Duplicate strings are not allowed on the same port.
+To generate a trap, the Server SNMP Trap command must be issued to enable the portAlert trap.
+For more information, see Managing the SCPS Using SNMP in Chapter 6.